 How do we ensure GWI Core is representative?

-To make sure our Core sample is genuinely representative of the online population aged 16-64 in each country, we set quotas on age, gender and educational attainment.
+To ensure our Core sample is representative of the online population aged 16-64 in each country, we set quotas on age, gender and educational attainment.
+In some countries, we use additional criteria such as race and ethnicity (read on for more detail).

 We update our quotas at least once a year using a range of international and national sources including the World Bank, the International Labour Organization, the UN Population Division, Eurostat, government departments and national statistics sources.
 The latest available figures from these sources will typically be 1-2 years old, so we examine long-term trends and generate forecasts for the current year.